Volkswagen seeks partners for battery materials race

 While Schmall did not identify potential suppliers, he said Volkswagen’s goal was to have a small number of larger players to keep complexity under control.

-The lithium market is controlled by mining companies such as U.S. firm Albemarle (ALB.N), China's Tianqi Lithium (002466.SZ) and Chile's Sociedad Quimica y Minera (SQMA.SN).
+The lithium market is controlled by mining companies such as U.S. firm Albemarle, China’s Tianqi Lithium and Chile’s Sociedad Quimica y Minera.

-Among others, Volkswagen is seeking closer ties with Germany's BASF (BASFn.DE), one of the world's largest suppliers of battery materials, according to two people familiar with the matter.
+Among others, Volkswagen is seeking closer ties with Germany’s BASF, one of the world’s largest suppliers of battery materials, according to two people familiar with the matter.

 Schmall said Volkswagen was very close to picking a partner for its planned battery factory in Salzgitter and hoped to give more details in the coming months, adding that all six factories would include strategic partnerships.

-BMW has already struck deals with U.S. lithium manufacturer Livent (LTHM.N) and China's Ganfeng Lithium (002460.SZ), one of the world's top producers.
-Tesla, meanwhile, has agreed a five-year lithium hydroxide supply deal with China's Sichuan Yahua Industrial Group (002497.SZ).
+BMW has already struck deals with U.S. lithium manufacturer Livent and China’s Ganfeng Lithium, one of the world’s top producers.
+Tesla, meanwhile, has agreed a five-year lithium hydroxide supply deal with China’s Sichuan Yahua Industrial Group.

 Volkswagen is also trying to get closer to chipmakers in the face of a global shortage of semiconductors, highlighting the multiple fronts it must tackle with its 150 billion euro ($182 billion) spending plan.